openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/hitachi-storage-volume-driver.rst

    .. include:: ../../tables/cinder-hitachi-hbsd.rst

 #.
-Restart Block Storage service.
+Restart the Block Storage service.

    When the startup is done, "MSGID0003-I: The storage backend can be used." is output into ``/var/log/cinder/volume.log`` as follows: